cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Volatile Stormdrake

-Equivalent cards to Volatile Stormdrake (a blue creature granting itself or another creature flying and hexproof for a turn) include:
+Equivalent cards to Volatile Stormdrake (which is a blue card that gives a creature flying and can grant hexproof) include:

 Results: